karthikkrishna611/October11-2017/README.md

 git status

-to download modifications or uodates use command
+to download modifications or updates use command

 git pull